25 Best Database Management Software for 2025

 Pricing: MongoDB offers a free tier, and pricing varies based on usage for higher-tier plans.

-4. MySQL is an open-source relational database management system (RDBMS).
-It is widely used for web applications and offers solid data security.
+MySQL is an open-source relational database management system (RDBMS).
+MySQL integrations are widely used for web applications and offers solid data security.

 Pros: